artlooklearn.com

 How do you draw an easy rose?

-Sketch in some guide lines very lightly.
+Sketch in some guidelines very lightly.
 Draw a circle or an oval.
-Then drawn a semi circle or bowl shape below that.
+Then draw a semi-circle or bowl shape below that.
+Add petals starting at the center of the flower.

 How do you shade in a rose?